Ligkayan Bigkay

-Bai Bibyaon Ligkayan Bigkay is a Lumad leader and environmentalist.
-She is the first and only female chieftain in the history of the Manobo people, and has been described as "Mother of the Lumads".
-She is an advocate of indigenous peoples’ rights and has been a defender of Manobo ancestral lands and the Pantaron Mountain Range since 1994.
+Bai Bibyaon Ligkayan Bigkay (died 20 November 2023) was a Filipino Lumad leader and environmentalist.
+She was the first and only female chieftain in the history of the Manobo people and has been described as "Mother of the Lumads".
+She was an advocate of indigenous peoples' rights and had been a defender of Manobo ancestral lands and the Pantaron Mountain Range from 1994.

-Most Lumad elders do not know the exact date of their birth, but Bigkay is estimated to be around 80 years old as of 2019.
+Most Lumad elders do not know the exact date of their birth, but Bigkay was estimated to be around 80 years old as of 2019, though upon her death on 20 November 2023, it was stated that she was 90.

 Leadership

+In 1986, Bigkay took part in the Mindanao Peoples Federation Assembly in response to threats of ethnocide.
+During the assembly, participants resolved to use "Lumad" as a unifying term referring to the 18 ethnolinguistic Indigenous peoples of Mindanao.

-The Pantaron Mountain Range is home to one of the largest remaining virgin forests in the Philippines, and has been a target for logging operations.
+Bigkay campaigned to preserve the Pantaron Mountain Range, which is home to one of the largest remaining virgin forests in the Philippines and has been a target for logging and mining operations.
 The range also supplies water to major rivers in Mindanao, including the Mindanao River, Pulangi River, Davao River, Tagoloan River, and major tributaries of Agusan River.
 In 1994, sought by tribal leader Datu Guibang Apoga of the Talaingod Davao del Norte, she led the Manobo against intrusion by logging company Alcantara and Sons.
 She was among the leaders that opposed logging operations that would have destroyed Manobo ancestral lands in Talaingod, Davao del Norte.
-In the decades since then she has continued alongside other Datus in defending indigenous communities of the Pantaron range against exploitation and militarization.
+In the decades since then, she had continued alongside other Datus in defending indigenous communities of the Pantaron range against exploitation and militarization.

 Bigkay led her people as they faced ethnocide, during their 2014 flight to UCCP Haran in Davao City after the Philippine military and paramilitary group Alamara attacked Manobo communities in Talaingod and Bukidnon.
 She also inspired other protests, such as the Manilakbayan ng Mindanao protest camp and caravan, and Sandugo, a national alliance of Moro and indigenous peoples of the Philippines. ("Sandugo" is a Visayan word which means "one blood".)

-She also organized other female indigenous leaders, forming the Sabokahan to mo Lumad Kamalitanan (Confederation of Lumad Women), and helped expand the Salugpungan Ta Tanu Igkanugon Learning Center, which now runs 50 schools for indigenous children.
+She organized other female indigenous leaders, forming the Sabokahan to mo Lumad Kamalitanan (Confederation of Lumad Women), and helped expand the Salugpungan Ta Tanu Igkanugon Learning Center, which now runs 50 schools for indigenous children.
+Bigkay also helped create the national Indigenous peoples' organization Katribu Kalipunan ng Katutubong Mamamayan ng Pilipinas.